KKural/R-excerise/Instructional Design of the R Exercise Series.md

 - Police response times
 - Property loss values

 These datasets reflect real-world structure while allowing students to practice openly and repeatedly.

----
+I am also familiar with generating meaningful synthetic datasets in R using packages such as `synthpop`, which allow for the simulation of data that preserves key characteristics (e.g., mean, standard deviation, and variable relationships) of real criminological datasets while ensuring privacy and reproducibility.

-### 🔸 APA-Style Statistical Reporting
+### APA-Style Statistical Reporting

 Students often struggle with formatting and structuring their results.
 To address this: